St. Lawrence University

 The overall strength of the Office of Admissions and Financial Aid division at St. Lawrence is an ethos of hard work and excellent service.
 The staff prides itself on treating each person as an individual.
 Embracing the highest ethical standards, the staff understands that it serves both St. Lawrence and individual students at the center of every decision.
 Over the years, the staff has continuously improved recruitment strategies and processing techniques.
 Admitted student surveys consistently rate the admissions and financial aid processes at St. Lawrence as intensely personal, sensitive, fair and authentic.
 Word-of-mouth testimonials among alumni, current students, current parents and college guidance professionals undergird the extraordinary growth in interest and appreciation of the St. Lawrence experience.

+St. Lawrence’s market position statement reads: St. Lawrence University is a vibrant, collaborative community of learners who value thought and action.
+Students tap their full potential as they embrace the natural environment, engage with global challenges, and experience the relevance and adventure of a liberal arts education in a complex and changing world.
 The educational opportunities at St. Lawrence inspire students and prepare them to be critical and creative thinkers, to find a compass for their lives and careers, and to pursue knowledge and understanding for the benefit of themselves, humanity and the planet.
 Through its focus on active engagement with ideas in and beyond the classroom, a St. Lawrence education leads students to make connections that transform lives and communities, from the local to the global.

 Students choose a major from among 36 different academic areas, or may design their own major, with another 39 options available for minors.
 St. Lawrence offers a First-Year Program that is one of the oldest living-learning programs in the country, helping students make successful transitions from high school to college, intellectually and socially, since 1987.
 Students live together and study in a team-taught FYP, developing the writing, speaking, and research skills needed for college.
 They continue to develop these skills in a spring First-Year Seminar.
 Recently, the Andrew W. Mellon Foundation awarded St. Lawrence a four-year grant totaling $800,000 to support the Sophomore Journeys program.